velocitatem/raccoon/README.md

 | Can be used with any model | Can be time-consuming |
 | Saves possible costs       | Not 100% accurate     |

+### Other
+It is also important to understand how to design a good prompt, you can read more about that [here](https://github.com/dair-ai/Prompt-Engineering-Guide).

 ## How to use

 Currently, this stress-test was designed to interface with [suppress.js](https://github.com/velocitatem/suppress), but it can easily be modified to work with anything else.